xdyz/nestjs-server/README.md

 This project use typeorm, nestjs, sentry, redis, mysql

 ## code-gen
-This project created by my frind [kuangshp](https://github.com/kuangshp).
+This project created by my friend [kuangshp](https://github.com/kuangshp).

 You can use it to reverse compile database tables as entities.